10.2 Determining Whether an Entity Is Acting as a Principal

 legacy U.S. GAAP.
 Specifically, paragraphs BC16 through BC18 state, in part:

 BC16.
-The Boards’ considerations (explained in paragraph
+The Boards’ considerations (explained in

-BC382 of Update 2014-09) highlight that the indicators in paragraph
+paragraph BC382 of Update 2014-09) highlight that the indicators in

-606-10-55-39 were included to support an entity’s assessment of whether
+paragraph 606-10-55-39 were included to support an entity’s assessment

-of criteria to be met in all scenarios.
-Considering one or more of the
+considered a checklist of criteria to be met in all scenarios.

-indicators often will be helpful, and, depending on the facts and
+Considering one or more of the indicators often will be helpful, and,

-circumstances, individual indicators will be more or less relevant or
+depending on the facts and circumstances, individual indicators will be

-persuasive to the assessment of control.
+more or less relevant or persuasive to the assessment of control.

 BC17.
-[T]he Boards decided to carry over some of the
+[T]he Boards decided to carry over some of

-principal versus agent under Topic 606 could be different in some
+about principal versus agent under Topic 606 could be different in some

 scenarios from those reached under the previous revenue recognition